google/gov-meetings-made-searchable/README.md

 database, and provides common utilities for back end services.

+#### in-video-search
+This is a Google App Engine Flex app that provides a wrapper and proxy for requests to an Elastic Search instance.
+This service handles searches for materials in a particular meeting.

 #### transcode-video-to-audio
 This is a container that transcodes a video file to an audio file that is compatible with the Google Speech API.